hectorchanht/rushgun/README.md

 # 🔫rushgun

-Show your imagination on how this simple app can be
+How complicated can this simple app can be or manifest?

 Text data are stored in decentralized database using [Gun.js](gun.eco) in 3 levels
 1. public landing page